Dhanashreemullaithasan/Multiplying-two-matrix/README.md

 ## ALGORITHM:

 ### Step 1:
+Start the program
 ### Step 2:
+Enter the row and column of the first matrix
 ### Step 3:
+Enter the row and column of the second matrix
 ### Step 4:
+Enter the elements of the first matrix
 ### Step 5:
+Enter the elements of the second matrix
 ## PROGRAM:

 import numpy as np